 Select and set the value to “Ask all services/users to fill captchas” as depicted in the above screenshot.

-It’s important to select the option “Retry to submit to previously failed submitted sites” and set the value to a number between 5 and 10.
+It’s important to select the option “Retry to submit to previously failed submitted sites” and set the value to 10.
 This setting allows GSA SER to retry submitting to sites where the initial submission failed.
 By specifying the number of retries, you can increase the chances of successful submissions to those sites.

 “How to get Target URLs” section